LastSkywalkerER/ETHGlobal-SpaceTokenHunt/README.md

 where the user's collateral might be sold off to repay the borrowed assets.
 This metric helps users manage their borrowing and lending activities, ensuring they maintain a healthy balance between the assets borrowed and the collateral provided.

+**Liquidation threshold** - this is the threshold at which a loan position will be considered undercollateralized and subject to liquidation for each collateral.
+For example, ETH collateral has a liquidation threshold of 82.5%, meaning that the position will be liquidated when the value of the debt is 82.5% of the value of the collateral.

+**Liquidation penalty** - when liquidation takes place, liquidators recover up to 50% of the outstanding loan amount on behalf of the borrower.
+In return, they can buy the collateral at a discount and keep the difference (the liquidation penalty) as a bonus.
+For our ETH example, this is 5%.

 # Problems

 One of the team members, who is also an educator in the field of cryptocurrencies and DeFi, encountered a significant challenge while teaching these complex subjects.
 During their experience of instructing over 3000 students, they consistently faced the difficulty of effectively conveying intricate DeFi concepts such as collateralization, loan-to-value (LTV) ratios, and the Health Factor.
 Traditional educational methods often proved insufficient in fully capturing the dynamic nature of DeFi markets and the practical implications of these concepts.